symious/malloc-post/BLOG.md

 When it comes to memory usage, we mainly care about two types of overhead:

-- The allocation overhead when the allocation size is not aligned with the internal page size.
+- The allocation overhead when the allocation size is not aligned with the internal page size
 - The bookkeeping / synchronization overhead (can be per thread, per core, per pointer)

 First, let's investigate the allocation overhead.
 We can use the [`malloc_size`](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/malloc_size.3.html) function that is part of the `malloc` interface on MacOS to determine the actual size of the allocation: